The Yunai are coming for you. Stay safe and out of sight. This missive contains a magical link to my location. Use it. We’ll talk soon.

 “Check the inn,” the soldier replied.
 “Everyone passes through there.”

-I made my way past two crumbling stone towers and realized the fort wasn’t as triumphant as the name suggested.
-I recognized some old Theramore flags still flying high above, completely tattered now, and I momentarily thought of my past.
+I made my way past two crumbling stone towers and realized the fort wasn’t as impressive as the name suggested.
+I recognized some old Vers flags still flying high above, completely tattered now, and I momentarily thought of my past.

 The inn wasn’t in the worst shape, so I headed inside, and what I found there was almost shocking.
 The interior of the place was spotless.
 The wood floors were polished to a shine, and the air was cool, too cool to be natural.
 A beautiful blue fire burned in the fireplace, emitting a frosty air rather than heat.
 I was impressed, to be sure, but even a nice frost-fire hearth couldn’t distract me from my main mission.